GISMentors/osgeo-101/organisation/tools.rst

 4. Set filters in your mail box!
 5. Consider fine-tuning your "out-of-office" automatic response

-*Q: May I greet everybody, once Ḯ'm in?*
+**May I greet everybody, once Ḯ'm in?**
         No. Write only, if you have something real to say.
-It's ok to itroduce yourself if you did not do it so far, but stick to the topic and try to keep to traffic as low as possible.
+It's ok to introduce yourself if you did not do it so far, but stick to the topic and try to keep to traffic as low as possible.